ericoporto/ags-manual-wiki/GeneralSettings.md

     "Proper alpha blending" choice is meant for full alpha blending support, other options exist for compatibility with older versions of AGS only.
+-   **GUI controls clip their contents** - determines whether the GUI controls will clip their graphical content, such as text, preventing it from being drawn outside of their rectangle.
+This setting has few exceptions, please see notes below.

+    **NOTE**:
+    - Button images are clipped using individual button's property called "ClipImage".
+    - Label with a wrapped text will only ever display next line if there's at least 1 extra pixel of height available past the line spacing.
+    - Sliders DO NOT clip as of AGS 3.6.0.
+This is left so for the time being, because the positions of their elements historically is calculated to be outside of their bounds.
 -   **Pixel-perfect click detection** - normally, when the player clicks the mouse, AGS just checks to see if the cursor is within the rectangular area of each character and object on the screen.